5 to 7

-5 to 7 is a 2014 American romantic film written and directed by Victor Levin and starring Anton Yelchin, Bérénice Marlohe, Olivia Thirlby, Lambert Wilson, Frank Langella and Glenn Close.
+5 to 7 is a 2014 American romantic film written and directed by Victor Levin and starring Anton Yelchin, Bérénice Marlohe, Olivia Thirlby, Lambert Wilson, Frank Langella, Glenn Close and Eric Stoltz.
 Yelchin plays Brian, a 24-year-old writer who has an affair with a 33-year-old married French woman, Arielle (Marlohe).
-Arielle and her middle-aged husband, Valéry (Wilson), have an agreement allowing them to have extramarital affairs as long as they are confined to the hours between 5 and 7 p.m.
+Arielle and her middle-aged husband, Valéry (Wilson), have an agreement allowing them to have extramarital affairs as long as they are confined to the hours between 5 and 7 p.m, borrowed from the French cinq à sept.

 The film's premise was inspired by a French couple in an open marriage whom Levin met in the 1980s.
 Though he completed the film's first draft in 2007, the project remained in development for seven further years due to casting issues.
 Diane Kruger was initially cast as Arielle but was replaced by Marlohe.
 Filming began in May 2013 in New York City and mainly took place on the Upper East Side of Manhattan.
-The film's score was composed by Danny Bensi and Saunder Jurriaans.
+The film's score was composed by Saunder Jurriaans and Danny Bensi.

 5 to 7 was premiered at the Tribeca Film Festival on April 19, 2014.
 It was also screened at the 2014 Traverse City Film Festival, where it won the Audience Award for Best American Film.
-The film was released theatrically on April 3, 2015 by IFC Films.
+The film was released theatrically on April 3, 2015, by IFC Films.
 It grossed $674,579 at the worldwide box office and received mixed reviews from critics.

 Plot

-Brian Bloom (Anton Yelchin), a struggling 24-year-old writer in New York City, meets a 33-year-old French woman named Arielle Pierpont (Bérénice Marlohe).
+Brian Bloom, a struggling 24-year-old writer in New York City, meets a 33-year-old French woman named Arielle Pierpont.
 They feel powerfully attracted to one another.

-After their second meeting, Arielle reveals that she is married to a much older diplomat, Valéry (Lambert Wilson), and they have two young children.
+After their second meeting, Arielle reveals that she is married to a much older diplomat, Valéry, and they have two young children.
 Arielle and Valéry have an agreement that each is permitted to have extramarital affairs as long as they are limited to the time between 5 and 7 p.m. on weeknights.
 Brian is perplexed at this information and tells Arielle that he cannot continue to see her, believing it to be unethical.
 She says that, should he change his mind, she will continue to smoke on Fridays at the same place they met.

 After three weeks Brian decides to meet again with Arielle.
 She gives him a hotel key and in the evening at the hotel room they consummate their relationship.
 They begin to meet regularly at the same hotel room in the evenings.

 Valéry, who is aware of Brian's affair with Arielle, approaches him on the street and invites him to his house for dinner.
-There, Brian meets Arielle and Valéry's children and is introduced to Valéry's lover, 25-year-old editor Jane (Olivia Thirlby).
-Arielle later meets Brian's parents, Sam (Frank Langella) and Arlene (Glenn Close).
+There, Brian meets Arielle and Valéry's children and is introduced to Valéry's lover, 25-year-old editor Jane.
+Arielle later meets Brian's parents, Sam and Arlene.
 Upon learning that she is an older, married mother of two, Sam tells Brian that he disapproves of the relationship, while Arlene accepts that they love each other despite the circumstances.